Stefanía Fernández: Miss Universe 2009

 She also traveled to Cannes, France, on 9 December 2009, for the Five Star Diamond awards, with Miss USA Kristen Dalton, and to Willemstad, Curaçao and Barquisimeto, Venezuela, as well, in early January 2010, for the Procesión de la Divina Pastora (Procession of the Holy Shepherdess).
 Fernández traveled to Puerto Rico in February 2010 to host Levántate, a Telemundo TV show; then travelled to New York, where she appeared on The Oprah Winfrey Show.

 In September, March, and April, she travelled to Moscow, São Paulo, Mumbai, Nassau, Caracas, and Prague, where she crowned the respective representatives of those countries for the Miss Universe 2010 pageant.

 She then flew to Colombia (she was invited to promote the Kimberly-Clark brand), Panama (where she served as a presenter for Sony), and to Puerto Rico again, for the Puerto Rico Open.

 In May, Fernández travelled to República Dominicana Fashion Week in the Dominican Republic.
 Shortly thereafter, Fernández was named in the 50 Most Beautiful People list by People en Español.

 On 29 April 2010, Fernández served as a presenter at the Latin Billboard Music Awards in Puerto Rico.

 In March 2010, Stefania became the official face of Avon Products.

-During her reign, Fernández travelled to Indonesia, Curaçao, Venezuela, France, Puerto Rico, Russia, Colombia, Panama, the Czech Republic, the Bahamas, Mexico, the Dominican Republic, Brazil, India, Argentina, Rwanda, and Ecuador for an AIDS Awareness Tour In 2010 in addition to numerous trips around the United States.
+During her reign, Fernández travelled to Indonesia, Curaçao, Venezuela, France, Puerto Rico, Russia, Colombia, Panama, the Czech Republic, the Bahamas, Mexico, the Dominican Republic, Brazil, India, Argentina, Rwanda, and Ecuador for an AIDS Awareness Tour in 2010, in addition to numerous trips around the United States.

 Conflict with the Venezuelan government

 On 23 August 2010, Fernández passed her crown to Ximena Navarrete, Miss Mexico.
 During her final catwalk, she unveiled a Venezuelan flag with only seven stars.
 The Venezuelan parliament (the National Assembly) had voted a modification of the flag from seven to eight stars in 2006; former President Hugo Chávez had favored this decision.
 The display of the old flag was seen by Investor's Business Daily as a protest against the new policies of Chávez.
 During the 2014 Venezuelan protests, Fernández took part in the "Your Voice is Your Power" campaign denouncing violence, human rights violations and the censorship of media in Venezuela.
+She appears in photos for the campaign gagged, bound and bloody, symbolizing the violence, censorship and the deaths of protesters that Venezuela was experiencing.

 During the taking of the pictures, Fernandez explained that "Making all the #SinMordaza pictures didn’t take more than an hour, but I cried and felt rage" while being a voice for human rights and showing support for protesters against the government of Nicolás Maduro.